 3. Altruism / Empathy / Repentance

-As in ‘disaster’ tourism, slum tourism, also shares a fundamental drive to sympathize and empathize with others less fortunate than ourselves.
-Maybe we feel frustrated, helpless, and inept–and to a degree–guilty–regarding our own abilities to help others deal with less fortunate circumstances.
-We feel that we would like to be able to make a dent, contribute to in a way, or do SOMEthing to help others in lesser circumstances.
+As in ‘disaster’ tourism, slum tourism also shares a fundamental drive to sympathize and empathize with others less fortunate than ourselves.
+Maybe we feel frustrated, helpless, and inept—and to a degree—guilty even regarding our own abilities to help others deal with less fortunate circumstances.
+We feel we would like to be able to make a dent, contribute in a way, or do SOMEthing to help others in lesser circumstances.
 This is very difficult to do.

 Participating in slum tourism is a means or an outlet to not only pay respect and homage to people living in poverty circumstances but a way to be able to do something or offer some token of help or assistance in some small way.

-If the path to human happiness is on the road to altruism, then there is not likely any quicker more surer way to do it.
+If the path to human happiness is on the road to altruism, then there is not likely any quicker, surer way to do it.

 Educational Value of Slum Tourism?

-Is slum tourism educational in some way, or, arent there maybe better ways of becoming aware?
+Is slum tourism educational in some way, or, aren’t there maybe better ways of becoming more aware?

-There are all sorts of degrees of involvement in the paths of people involving themselves in on-going projects dealing with poverty, and the like.
+There are all sorts of degrees of involvement in the paths of people involving themselves in ongoing projects dealing with poverty and the like.
 There are all kinds of foundations, missionary groups, overseas service groups, (e.g., the American Peace Corps), that people can involve themselves with.
 I think we Americans have the reputation of getting down and dirty, i.e., getting involved hands-on.
 And it partially is this attitude that creates an image of people involving themselves directly with people in poverty.
-Habitat-of-Humanity constructs homes for the poor.
-There is nothing more rewarding than getting involved in the nitty gritty and crunch of hammering in nails in a brand new home for someone in great need.
+Habitat for Humanity® constructs homes for the poor.
+There is nothing more rewarding than getting involved in the nitty-gritty and crunch of hammering in nails in a brand new home for someone in great need.